 What Does the Puffy Lux Mattress Feel Like To Lie On?

-From my research combing through the reviews of this mattress, most people found it to feel responsive and a little bouncy to lie on.
+From my hours of research combing through the reviews of this mattress, most people found it was responsive and a little bouncy to lie on.
 This means it will instantly relieve your pressure points and contour to your body without leaving you with that “sink in” feeling memory foam is notorious for.

 It is rated a 5-7 out of 10 on the mattress firmness scale, a rating which would be considered “medium-plush”.
 This is a firmness level that should feel comfortable to a wide range of people and it is slightly softer than the Original Puffy, which is rated 6-8 out of 10.
 The Lux is firmer than the new Puffy Royal, which is the softest of the Puffy range with a rating of 4-6 out of 10.